-SimScale is based on cutting-edge open source solver technology currently used by leading companies in a large number of industries such as automotive (BMW, Ford, Volkswagen), aerospace, (Airbus), process technology (Siemens), and power generation (General Electric).
+SimScale is based on cutting-edge open source solver technology, including OpenFOAM, which is currently used by leading companies in a large number of industries such as automotive (BMW, Ford, Volkswagen), aerospace, (Airbus), process technology (Siemens), and power generation (General Electric).

 Quick integration – The SimScale platform can rapidly implement new technology and ensure the greatest compatibility between SimScale and third-party software tools, with high accuracy.

 Easy scripts integration – Full functionality of OpenFOAM CAE in a friendly interface; the facilities of integration and ease of use SimScale reduces the headaches of simulation technology users who are not conversant with scripts.

 Open exchange environment – SimScale creates an environment where people can learn and use the open information to creating new ideas.